saurabhdaware/DEV-widget/CONTRIBUTING.md

 - Push your changes to the branch
 - Create a pull request from your branch to `master` of my branch.

+# Development Guide
+- If you are looking to add HTML then checkout `createCard()` function from `card.component.mjs`
+- If you are looking to add CSS then checkout `card.style.mjs`